 - Al Hamra Mall – supermarket, cinema, restaurants and cafes

 - Nothing is too much when it comes to the happiness of the guests.
-Whether it is making an old lady happy or leaving hand written Eid greetings for new arrivals.
+Whether it is making an old lady happy on her 80th birthday or leaving hand written Eid greetings for new arrivals.

 - Fresh red roses in the room on arrival 🙂